Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

 Enabling Microsoft Defender for Cloud is a proactive measure to secure Azure resources, identify vulnerabilities, and respond to potential security threats.
 This process enhances the overall security posture and ensures compliance in the dynamic cloud computing landscape.
 Subsequently, onboarding on-premises servers extends the security framework to cover both Azure and local infrastructure.

 ## Lab scenario
-In this lab, you will setup Log ingestion from Microsoft Defender for Endpoint is to collect, process, and analyze security event logs from Microsoft Defender for Endpoint to enhance threat detection and response within the organization.
+In this lab, you will enable Microsoft Defender for Cloud on your Azure subscription, configure Defender plans, and seamlessly onboard on-premises Windows servers for enhanced security, threat detection, and compliance management across your hybrid cloud environment

 ## Lab objectives (Duration: 120 minutes)